 Before taking the plunge, here's everything you need to know when shopping around for addiction help in Acton.

-Detox .v.
+Step 1 - Detox .v.
 Rehab

-- Unsure if you need detox, rehab, aftercare, or all 3?
+- Do you need detox, or rehab?
 (Be honest).

 Clinics have to pass muster with regulators re the basics of detox and rehab, but how supportive is their team?
 What is the staff:client numbers ratio?
 What happens if you struggle in future?
 It pays to shop around here.

 See all the locations Abbeycare serve, here.

 If You Have Complex Needs

 You should know: your progress in treatment can depend heavily on the strength of the clinic staff around you, and the support of your peers.